The following was published in the Bradford City AFC matchday programme on 11th November, 2017 (Plymouth Argyle):

 This connection encouraged a natural sympathy towards the military but so too did the proximity of Valley Parade to Belle Vue barracks where the 3rd YWRRVC was based.
 The facilities were used on various occasions (in addition to the former artillery barracks on Valley Parade) for meetings as well as changing and training facilities by Manningham FC and the infant Bradford City club.

 The dominant political culture at Valley Parade and Park Avenue prior to World War One was unquestionably Conservatism and it was second nature for the two clubs and their membership to espouse patriotism.
 A good example of this was the decision to adopt claret and amber in 1884.
-This came at a time of patriotic fervour associated with the Sudan crisis and the excitement that Bradford men might actually go to war.
+These were the regimental colours of the West Yorkshire Regiment which had been established in 1881 from the 14th Regiment of Foot as part of a reorganisation of the military to assign a fixed recruiting area.
+Accordingly the regiment had a close connection with Bradford and the local Volunteer units.
+The occasion of Manningham FC adopting claret and amber came at a time of patriotic fervour associated with the Sudan crisis and the excitement that Bradford men might actually go to war.
 Arguably it was the same enthusiasm thirty years later with spectators at Valley Parade being actively encouraged to enlist to fight on the western front.

-Further detail of Bradford’s military history is told my book ROOM AT THE TOP, available from Waterstones.
+Further detail of Bradford’s military history and the circumstances surrounding the adoption of claret and amber is told my book ROOM AT THE TOP, available from Bantamspast.net

 - Thanks for visiting my blog.
 Scroll down for details about my books in the BANTAMSPAST History Revisited series which tell the history of sport in Bradford – and in particular football.
 The books seek to explain why things happened as they did instead of simply recording what occurred and readers may be surprised at the extent to which they contradict many of the myths and superficial narratives that have circulated previously.